Please wait while the search results are loading...

 Cruises can be particularly well-positioned for budget-conscious tourists, as consumers consider cruises to be fun vacation packages at reasonable prices.
 Parents cruising with children often bunk the entire family in one cabin, saving even more money.
 Baby Boomers find cruises a cost-effective way to fulfill their travel wishes as they get older, and Millennials and Generation Xers like the party atmosphere found on some cruises.

+Cruise Lines International Association (CLIA) estimated that, on a global basis, 31.7 million passengers embarked on cruise ships in 2023 and an expected 35.7 million in 2024.
 Most cruise lines rely on heavy marketing and competitive prices to keep occupancy rates high.
-High occupancy, even if it’s necessary to reduce room prices to maintain that occupancy, is crucial, as cruise ships can earn 20% or more of their revenue from incidentals such as on-board spa treatments, extra drinks, shore excursions and gift shop purchases.
+High occupancy, even if it’s necessary to reduce room prices to maintain that occupancy, is crucial, as cruise ships can earn a large portion of their revenue from incidentals such as on-board spa treatments, extra drinks, shore excursions and gift shop purchases.
 Gambling in shipboard casinos is also an important revenue generator.

 Royal Caribbean Launches Giant Floating Palaces

 Among the largest ships built to date are Royal Caribbean’s $1.35 billion, 236,857-ton, 7,000 passenger Wonder of the Seas which launched in 2022.
 This vessel joins four other mega-ships (each more than 1,100 feet in length), the Symphony of the Seas, Harmony of the Seas, Oasis of the Seas and Allure of the Seas.
-In addition, the biggest ship of all, Icon of the Seas, has a maiden voyage scheduled for January 2024.
+In addition, the biggest ship of all, Icon of the Seas, had her maiden voyage in January 2024.
 (At 7,600 passengers plus 2,350 crew, it is roughly five times the tonnage of the infamous Titanic, and about two and one-half times as big as the major cruise ships built in the 1990s.)
 These newest ships also far eclipse Royal Caribbean’s previous behemoths, its three Freedom class ships, launched in 2007 and 2008, that each weigh in at about 160,000 tons and carry about 4,300 passengers.
 All five ships offer a plethora of revenue-generating onboard activities including multi-story water slides, ice rinks, rock climbing, carousels and themed, open-air neighborhoods in the center of the ships with gardens, restaurants, galleries and shops.
 An important design feature of Carnival’s latest megaships is the central courtyard, with towers of rooms surrounding each side.
 While the courtyard gives passengers a place to stroll, shop or dine, it also enables designers to create premium interior cabins with balconies overlooking the courtyards.
 This is a highly desirable improvement over interior cabins on smaller, traditional ships, as such cabins sell for much lower fares since they have no views and no portholes or balconies.

 Internet Research Tip: